Geo54321/GeoExtras/README.md

 ### Piss Creepers
 If you play the creeper explosion priming noise in a rapid loop say from a command block it kind of sounds like someone peeing.
 This adds yellow fireworks to their explosion to accomodate the sound.

+## Enchantment Module
+Adds custom enchants

+### Forge
+Smelt the drops of specific block types when broken with a tool with this enchantment.

+- Only usable on pickaxes
+- Conflicts with Fortune and Silk Touch enchantments

+#### Smeltable blocks:
+- Copper and Deepslate Copper Ores
+- Iron and Deepslate Iron Ores
+- Gold and Deepslate Gold Ores
+- Ancient Debris
+- Nether Gold Ore - Drops whole gold ingot instead

+### Hewing (WIP)
+Chops down the entire tree when break a log that is part of a tree.

+- Only usable on axes
+- No conflicts with other enchantments
+- Breaks up to 120 connected blocks (there is a config option for this)

+### Illumination (WIP)
+While holding an item with this enchant if you walk into a space with minimum block lighting, it will automatically place a torch from your inventory at your feet.

+- Only usable on shields
+- No conflicts with other enchantments

+### Death Woven (WIP)
+When you die with an item with the Death Woven enchantment in your inventory it will stay in your inventory when you respawn.

+- Usable on any item type
+- No conflicts with other enchantments

+### Drain (WIP)
+When you hit an enemy with an item with this enchantment it will heal 1 heart of damage.

+- Usable on swords
+- No conflicts with other enchantments

+### Quarrying (WIP)
+When you break a block with an item with the enchantment it will also break all 8 adjacent block at the same time.
+This functions similarly to hammers in modded minecraft.

+- Usable on pickaxes and shovels
+- No conflicts with other enchantments

+### Paring (WIP)
+When you break leaves with an item with this enchantment it will break all other leaves of the same type with a 5x5x5 centered on the originally broken leaf.

+- Usable on axes and hoes
+- No conflicts with other enchantments

+### Faithful (WIP)
+When you teleport while riding a mount with this enchantment the mount will teleport with you.

+- Usable on horse armor
+- No conflicts with other enchantments

 # All Permission Nodes as a Tree
 - GeoExtras.*